dojo/docs/dojo/fx.rst

 .. contents::
     :depth: 2

 Have you ever wanted to nicely fade out or fade in a block of text, slide or wipe a DOM node into position, or even chain together numerous animations to provide a nice, dynamically changing page for your users?
 Well, that is exactly what the dojo.fx module is for.
 This module provides several commonly used animation effects.
-These FX functions all build upon the basic FX support in `dojo base <dojo/_base/fx>`_.
-There are also less commonly used FX functions available in dojox under the `dojox.fx <dojox/fx>`_ package.
+These FX functions all build upon the basic FX support in :ref:`dojo base <dojo/_base/fx>`.
+There are also less commonly used FX functions available in dojox under the :ref:`dojox.fx <dojox/fx>` package.

 This page is a landing point for reference off to each function, their description, and examples.

-**NOTE:** There is a great `quickstart animation guide <quickstart/Animation>`_ to get you up and running with basic FX animations
+**NOTE:** There is a great :ref:`quickstart animation guide <quickstart/Animation>` to get you up and running with basic FX animations

 ========
 Features